gonghaima/productList-react-hook/README.md

   - [x] disabled items
   - [x] responsive
 - [x] use variables for css property
+- [ ] use context/hook to manage global state
+- [ ] use real api to replace mock api
 - [ ] build a pagination component

 ## NOTES